ibexa/documentation-developer/docs/tutorials/generic_field_type/1_implement_the_point2d_value_class.md

 ---
-description: Learn how to create a Value class that stores the value of the Field.
+description: Learn how to create a Value class that stores the value of the field.
 ---

 # Step 1 - Implement the Point 2D Value class